awesto/django-shop/README.md

 # django SHOP

 This version of django-shop is currently under active development.
-If you want to help out, please have a look at our development documentation in the ``DEVELOPMENT.rst`` file.
+If you want to help out, please have a look at our development documentation in ``docs/contributing.rst``.

 This repository hosts the django SHOP code and documentation.